 Services may be scheduled for execution at either global or local priorities.
-Service requests queued at the global level are given a priority which is above that of any address space, regardless of the actual address space in which they will be dispatched.
-Service requests at the local level are given a priority equal to that of the address space in which they will be dispatched, but higher than that of any task within that address space.
+Service requests queued at the global level are given a priority that is above that of any address space, regardless of the actual address space in which they will be dispatched.
+Service requests at the local level are given a priority equal to that of the address space in which they are dispatched, but higher than that of any task within that address space.

 Within the global and local priorities, there are two additional priority levels.
-One of the levels is for general system usage; the other (called the nonquiesceable level) is for specialized functions necessary to perform a quiesce of SRBs.
+One of the levels is for general system usage (system level); the other (nonquiesceable level) is for specialized functions necessary to perform a quiesce of SRBs.

-Service requests at the nonquiesceable level continue to be dispatched while the address space is in the process of being quiesced.
-Requests queued at the system level in an address space will not be dispatched while the quiesced status is in effect.
-Usage of the nonquiesceable level is restricted in the following manner: At times, it is necessary to stop the dispatching of SRBs in an address space -- that is, prevent new SRBs from being dispatched and allow all SRBs that have already been dispatched to complete their processing.
+Nonquiesceable level service requests continue to be dispatched while the address space is in the process of being quiesced.
+System level service requests are not to be dispatched while the quiesced status is in effect.
+Use of the nonquiesceable level is restricted in the following manner: At times, it is necessary to stop the dispatching of SRBs in an address space -- that is, prevent new SRBs from being dispatched and allow all SRBs that have already been dispatched to complete their processing.
 However, some of the dispatched SRBs may have been suspended due to lock requests or page faults.
 Since page fault processing and rescheduling of the suspended SRBs makes use of SRBs themselves, it is necessary to have a nonquiesceable level at which these SRBs can be scheduled while the other SRBs have been stopped.